roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/connecting-to-chirpstack/README.md

 You can use RAK811 LPWAN Evaluation Board to connect with ChirpStack according to the following steps:

 ::: tip Note:
-In this section, it is an assumption that you have already connected your LoRa® Gateway with TTN correctly.
+:pencil: In this section, it is an assumption that you have already connected your LoRa® Gateway with TTN correctly.
 If not, please have a look at the document of RAK LoRa® Gateway.
 :::

 1.Open the web page of the ChirpStack which you want to connect with and login.